vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 [![trigger_place.jpg]({{site.baseurl}}/images/trigger_place.jpg)][0]

 Not only do we want *road-time* events, but we also want them to happen in a very specific sequence, that we can have very strict control upon.
-Something like a state diagram
+Something like a state diagram, where we can ensure that everything will be played out the way we want to.

 3D Euclidean-space event-based